ARCCSS-extremes/climpact/www/user_guide/new_user_guide_markdown.md

 Once the user selects the *Check* button under tab 2 (see [section 4](#calculatestation)) Climpact will calculate thresholds and perform QC checks on the user-provided station file.
 At the end of this process a dialogue box will appear telling the user to check the *qc* sub-directory created in *climpact-master/www/output/[station_name]*.

-The *qc* folder contains the following files (where “mystation” refers to the name of the user’s station file):
+The *qc* folder contains the following files (where *mystation* refers to the name of the user’s station file):

 **7 .pdf files**, with graphical information on data quality:
 <br>